Melting of olive oil in immiscible surroundings: experiments and theory: Experimental setup

-The image processing is applied to all images that are taken during an experiment, typically with an interval time of $\Delta t = \unit{10}{\second}$.
+The image processing is applied to all images that are taken during an experiment, typically with an interval time of $\Delta t = \unit{20}{\second}$.
 In figure \ref{fig:contourcomp}c contours from a single experiment are shown at different times.
-Such an image shows a qualitative description of the melting process of the sphere.
-The contours at the top are more closely spaced, whereas contours at the bottom are more distant, revealing that the melt rate at the bottom of the sphere is higher than the melt rate at the top.
+Such an image shows a qualitative description of the melting process of a ball.
+The contours at the top are more closely spaced, whereas contours at the bottom are more distant, revealing that the melt rate at the bottom of the ball is higher than the melt rate at the top.